-Food for thought (to discuss during the meal): Taking joy in parts of contemporary Israeli life can sometimes be difficult when we're concerned with being nuanced and remaining conscious of all the work that must be done to help make it a better place.
+Food for thought (to discuss during the meal):

+In the midst of war and suffering, it can feel hard to stay connected to joy.
 Yet it's also so important to rejoice in the things that inspire us, give us energy and remind us why we are so committed to this work.
+Share a story around the table about an inspiring moment you or someone you know experienced in Israel.
 What is the Israel that brings you joy?